tannudaral/tannudaral/README.md

 ### Overview
 <p>I am Tannu Daral, pursuing Bachelor's of Technology in Computer Science and Engineering.
 I'm a tech enthusiast and I love participating in hackathons.
-I love learning new softwares and technologies and helping the community.</p>
+I also love learning new softwares and technologies and helping the community.</p>

 ### About me